Considering a pet bird? These breeds are a great place to start your research!

 The lifespan of the Pionus parrot is upwards of 35 years, so it's important that the entire family is committed to providing ongoing care.

 Originating from Africa and Madagascar, this little bird species is a good choice for people who have never owned a bird.
 One of the things that make them great pets is their compact size.
-Fully grown, lovebirds are between four and seven inches and weight only 50 grams.
+Fully grown, lovebirds are between four and seven inches and weigh only 50 grams.

 Lovebirds are very quiet, curious, energetic, and playful birds that love to explore.
 However, it's important that they are handled daily, as they can become nippy if they don't get proper social interaction.
 Due to this, lovebirds are best suited to adults or families with older children.